South India: Languages

-The largest linguistic group in South India is the Dravidian family of languages, of approximately 73 languages.
+The largest linguistic group in South India is the Dravidian family of languages, consisting of approximately 73 languages.
 The major languages spoken include Telugu, Tamil, Kannada, and Malayalam.
-Tulu is spoken by about 1.5 million people in coastal Kerala and Karnataka; Konkani, an Indo-Aryan language, is spoken by around 0.8 million people in the Konkan coast (Canara) and Kerala; Kodava Takk is spoken by more than half a million people in Kodagu, Mysore, and Bangalore.
-English is also widely spoken in urban areas of South India.
-Deccani Urdu a regional dialect of Urdu is spoken by the Muslims.
-Telugu, Tamil, Kannada, Malayalam, Urdu, and konkani are listed among the 22 official languages of India.
+Deccani Urdu a regional dialect of Urdu spoken in the region.
+Other minor languages include Konkani and Tulu.
+English is widely spoken in urban areas.
+Kannada, Konkani, Malayalam, Tamil, Telugu, and Urdu are amongst the 22 official languages of India.
 Tamil was the first language to be granted classical language status by the Government of India in 2004.
-Later Telugu (2008), Kannada (2008) and Malayalam (2013) were also declared as classical languages.
-These four languages combined have literary outputs larger than other literary languages of India.
+Later, Telugu (2008), Kannada (2008) and Malayalam (2013) were also declared as classical languages.
+These four languages combined have a higher literary output than the combined output of all other literary languages of India.